Chang Moo Kwan

-Chang Moo Kwan is a style of Korean martial arts that was founded by Yoon Byung-in and Lee Nam Suk.
+Chang Moo Kwan is a style of Korean martial arts that was founded by Yoon Byung-in and Lee Nam Suk in late 1950s.

 History

 At the end of World War II, several Kwans were set up to teach martial arts to Korean public.
 In the late 1950s, spearheaded by Choi Hong Hi, these Kwans united to form what was to become known as Korea Taekwondo Association and formed the universal Korean martial art known as Taekwondo.

 Formation (1948-c.1950)

 A commemorative photo taken the 3rd Regular Promotion Test held at YMCA Seoul, Korea on November 3, 1948.

 Lee Nam Suk's teacher Byung In Yoon had founded the "YMCA Kwon Bop Bu" (권법무) in 1946.
 Byung In Yoon had studied Chinese Kung Fu (ch'uan-fa) under the guidance of a Mongolian instructor in Manchuria.

 Yoon trained karate at university karate club in Japan with Kanken Tōyama.
 When he trained Karate in Japan, Japanese karate students pursued the Korean student and beat them up.
 Yoon Byung-in angered by the Japanese karate students, sprung into action using Chuan-fa.
 He deflected and evaded the karate students’ strikes and kicks to the point that they gave up and ran back to tell their teacher about what happened.

 Kanken Tōyama invited Yoon Byung-in to tell him about the non-karate martial art he used against his students.
 Yoon Byung-in explained to Toyama about his Chuan-fa education in Manchuria.
 Toyama appreciated the Chuan-fa background since he (Toyama) had studied Chuan-fa in Taiwan for 7 years, previously.
 They decided to exchange knowledge; Yoon Byung-in would teach Toyama Kanken Chuan-fa and Toyama Kanken would teach Yoon Byung-in his Shudo-Ryu karate.
 Yoon later created his art and called as Kwon Bop Kong Soo Do.

 Unlike other future taekwondo kwans, early Chang Moo Kwan was mainly based on Chinese Kung Fu (ch'uan-fa).
 In its infancy, the Kwan taught art known as Palgi kwon (which influenced by Bajiquan).

 On the outset of the Korean War, Yoon Byung-in had travelled to North Korea's side in August 1950 accompanying his older brother, Yoon Byung-du, a Captain in the North Korean Army.
 Yoon would remain to live in North Korea to his death in 1983.